michael-silva/webgl-game-engine-ecs/README.md

 ## Task to complete version 1

--[x] Create a pong demo
+- [x] Create a pong demo
--[x] Invert the relation one to many scenes/world
+- [x] Invert the relation one to many scenes/world
--[x] Add capability to turn on and off game cameras -[x] Add capability to turn on and off systems
+- [x] Add capability to turn on and off game cameras
+- [x] Add capability to turn on and off systems
--[x] Add way to extend the existing engines adding new systems -[x] Add way to add new engines
+- [x] Add way to extend the existing engines adding new systems
+- [x] Add way to add new engines
--[] Create a system of states as a collection of active scenes and current worlds, and active systems / cameras -[] Refacor and improve the render layer system
+- [] Create a system of states as a collection of active scenes and current worlds, and active systems / cameras
+- [] Refacor and improve the render layer system
--[] Add way to reset the scenes and worlds easily
+- [] Add way to reset the scenes and worlds easily
--[] Create the final project game
+- [] Create the final project game
--[] Do the samples with advanced particles
+- [] Do the samples with advanced particles
--[] Do the samples with advanced physics
+- [] Do the samples with advanced physics
--[] Do the samples with IDE editor
+- [] Do the samples with IDE editor
--[] Create the angry birds clone demo
+- [] Create the angry birds clone demo
--[] Create the side scroll runner demo
+- [] Create the side scroll runner demo
--[] Create the spaceshooter demo
+- [] Create the spaceshooter demo
--[] Create the 2d platform demo
+- [] Create the 2d platform demo
--[] Create the fight demo
+- [] Create the fight demo
--[] Create the rpg demo
+- [] Create the rpg demo
--[] Add lerna to project spliting the source packages and demos -[] Create the unit tests
+- [] Add lerna to project spliting the source packages and demos
+- [] Create the unit tests

 ## Futher Improvements